ncatlab/nlab-content/pages/1759.md

     *  Yeah, I was thinking of reworking that map to run vertically ....  ---Toby

-    *  Would that really b better, though?
-Optimally, wventually we'd produce a LaTeXed pdf diagram.
-Here an elsewhere.
+    *  Would that really be better, though?
+Optimally, eventually we'd produce a LaTeXed pdf diagram.
+Here and elsewhere.
 That, however, inhibits joint editing a bit. ---Urs

   * replied at [[delooping]], at [[group]], added a bit at [[Notation]]